blobaa/claim-ts/README.md

         const response = await data.verifySignedData("https://testardor.jelurida.com", params, true);

-        /* if your program reaches the following lines, you have successfully finished the verification.
+        /* if your program reaches these lines, you have successfully finished the verification process.
 The claim is valid and attested */ console.log('claim is ok');
         console.log(response);

     } catch (e) {

-        /* if your program reaches the following lines, an error occurred and the verification finished without success. */ const error = e as Error
+        /* if your program reaches these lines, an error occurred and the verification finished without success. */ const error = e as Error

         switch(error.code) {